ObjectiveTruth/objectivetruth.github.io/_posts/2014-07-07-new-project-glympse-widget.md

 - new
 - project
 ---
+Musings on working on a new project to learn about how widgets work with Glympse

 ##Intro

 I was trying to figure out what a good new project would be for a while